A healthy lifestyle is the best long-term and sustainable weight management strategy.

 Weight management is a lifestyle that incorporates the principles of healthy eating and active living.
-Here are simple things you can do every day that can help you achieve permanent weight loss because we don’t want to lose weight, only to gain it back the next day.
+Here are simple things you can do every day that can help you achieve sustainable weight management because we don’t want to lose weight only to gain it back the next day.

 Exercising portion control by reducing your food intake can help you lower your calorie intake so that you do not consume more calories than you burn.
-Some things you can try are using a smaller serving plate, sharing desserts and packing home leftovers if you can't finish your food.
+Control your food portions by using a smaller serving plate, sharing desserts and packing home leftovers if you can't finish your food.